 SUPPORTING YOU THROUGH CHILD SUPPORT DECISIONS AND MODIFICATIONS

-Experienced Child Support Attorney and Mediator In Ann Arbor
+Experienced Child Support Lawyer and Family Law Mediator

 Michigan’s guidelines for determining child support are rather straightforward.
 However, parents’ financial situations often change.
-Wendy Alton can help advocate for child support modifications as an attorney or assist with child support negotiations as a certified neutral mediator.
+Ann Arbor Family Law Lawyer Wendy Alton can help advocate for child support modifications as an attorney or assist with child support negotiations as a certified neutral mediator.

 What Is Child Support?